 After you are confident in these financial areas, you may be ready to explore your investment persona.

-Investment personas
+Investment profiles and personas

 Set it and forget it

 This might be an investor who has no interest in engaging in the day-to-day management of their portfolio.
-This type of investor might be looking at age or risk-based portfolios and/or working with an financial advisor to professionally manage their assets.
+This type of investor might be looking at age or risk-based portfolios and/or working with a financial advisor to professionally manage their assets.
 Usually, investments are rebalanced over time, eliminating the need for the investor to make changes to the portfolio.

 This path is focused on long-term asset allocation geared toward the investor’s time horizon and investment goals.
 Most likely, this investor is not actively watching their statements as the market goes through different cycles.
 Instead, they are focused on the long-term financial plan and allowing their money to grow over many years.